Best 380 Pistols for Concealed Carry and Pocketed Protection

-Using 380 ACP for self defense does give you an ever so slight handicap when it comes to ballistic performance.
+Using 380 ACP for self-defense does give you an ever-so-slight handicap when it comes to ballistic performance.
 The primary means a firearm stops an attacker is shot placement, but you also need a round capable of suitable penetration.
 The FBI maintains a set of standards the industry has also adopted.
 These standards call for a round that can penetrate at least 12 inches of ballistic gel and no more than 18 inches.

 Projectiles that can penetrate 12 inches are capable of penetrating deep enough to strike something vital.
 Oftentimes the 380 ACP will have a hard time reaching that 12 inches with some defensive JHPs.
 The expansion slows them down too fast and they can’t reach that golden number.
 Other times the barrels of certain pistols are so short they fail to provide enough velocity to allow the projectile to penetrate.

 When choosing a self-defense ammo search out gel tests, and pay attention to the weapon used.
 A Seecamp will not produce the same results as a PPK.
-In my experience Federal 90 grain Hydra Shok rounds do well from pocket pistols as do CorBon 90 grain JHPs.
+In my experience, Federal 90 grain Hydra Shok rounds do well from pocket pistols as do CorBon 90-grain JHPs.

 9mm or 380 ACP?

 When choosing a caliber to carry, there are lots of considerations to make.
 One is weapon size, and 380 ACP guns can be nice and small, much smaller than 9mm.
-The difference is case size and PSI potential makes it possible to make ultra-light and easily concealable guns.
+The difference in case size and PSI potential makes it possible to make ultra-light and easily concealable guns.
 Recoil can be another issue.
 Ultra-small and ultralight 9mm guns tend to be hand smackers, making 380 more appropriate.

 When you place a 380 ACP in a package designed for a 9mm, like the LC380 or upcoming 380 SIG P365, the recoil is cut substantially, making the gun often much easier to shoot and handle.